-Every competitor will receive a starting number that is to be mounted on the bike handlebar.
+Every contestant will receive a starting number that is to be mounted on the bike handlebar.
 Start numbers must always be visible during the race.

-2.6 Withdrawals and Refunds
+2.6 Withdrawals and refunds

 Registration is binding and not refundable.
-By registering, you acknowledge that you cannot claim a refund of your registration fee or any other paid fees.
-Additionally, participation is specific to the year of registration and cannot be transferred to another year.
+You accept by registration that you cannot claim a refund of your registration fee or any other paid fees.